jananib-04/Walmart-Sales-Data-Analysis/README.md

 ### 📈Business Insights

-A detailed summary of insights derived from the SQL analysis is available in Walmart_Business_Insights.pdf
+A detailed summary of insights derived from the SQL analysis is available in [Walmart Business Insights Report](Walmart Business Insights.pdf)

 ### 🛠️Tools and Technologies